-Finally, bat surveys can be used to determine whether or not changes in landscapes, such as hedgerow removal, construction of a wind turbine, installation of new lighting (e.g. road lighting) or an entire change of land use, will affect bats.
-Night time activity surveys are used to determine bat activity and transit / foraging routes within a site.
+Transect and fixed-point bat surveys can be used to determine whether or not changes in landscapes, such as hedgerow removal, construction of a wind turbine, installation of new lighting (e.g. road lighting) or an entire change of land use, will affect bats.
 Surveyors walk transects around a site and record bat activity.
-Bat detectors can also be installed at specific locations within a site and set to record all bat activity over a series of nights.
+Bat detectors can also be installed at specific fixed locations within a site and set to record all bat activity over a series of nights.
 These surveys can be useful for identifying locations to site wind turbines or to help plan a lighting scheme which is sympathetic to bats.

 To request a more detailed bat survey information sheet, please email firstname.lastname@example.org.